Veep: Season 6

 The sixth season received critical acclaim.
 On Metacritic, it has a score of 88 out of 100 based on 15 reviews, indicating "universal acclaim".
 It has a 94% rating on Rotten Tomatoes based on 36 reviews with an average score of 8.2/10.
 The site's critical consensus reads, "A move from the White House hasn't dulled Veeps razor-sharp satirical edge, thanks to Julia Louis-Dreyfus and her castmates' deft comic chemistry."

 Season 7

 The seventh season received critical acclaim.
 On Metacritic, it has a score of 87 out of 100 based on 21 reviews, indicating "universal acclaim".
 It has a 97% rating on Rotten Tomatoes based on 59 reviews with an average score of 8.9/10.
 The site's critical consensus reads, "Brash and bonkers as ever, Veep bows out with an unapologetically absurd final season that solidifies its status as one of TV's greatest comedies."

 Awards and honors

 Through its seven seasons, Veep has received critical acclaim and won several major awards, including seventeen Primetime Emmy Awards, two Critics' Choice Television Awards, a Peabody Award, four Screen Actors Guild Awards, two Television Critics Association Awards, three Directors Guild of America Awards and three Writers Guild of America Awards.

+Louis-Dreyfus's performance won her six consecutive Primetime Emmy Awards, three Screen Actors Guild Awards, two Critics' Choice Television Awards, a Television Critics Association Award, and five consecutive Golden Globe nominations.
+For his portrayal of Selina's personal aide, Gary, Tony Hale received six consecutive Emmy nominations for Outstanding Supporting Actor in a Comedy Series, winning in 2013 and 2015.
+Other members of the cast who received Emmy nominations include Anna Chlumsky (six nominations), Gary Cole (one nomination), Matt Walsh (two nominations), Martin Mull (one nomination), Hugh Laurie (one nomination), and Peter MacNicol (one nomination).

+In 2019, Veep was ranked 80th on The Guardians list of the 100 greatest TV shows of the 21st century.
+In 2021, the BBC placed it 24th on its list of the best series of the century.
+In 2022, the series was ranked 13th on Rolling Stones list of the 100 greatest TV shows.
+In 2023, Variety included it at 26th on its own list of the greatest TV series of all time.